GEORGIA LANDLORD TENANT LAW

 Landlord Tenant Law

-Our firm is experienced in helping tenant's assert their rights and navigate complex landlord-tenant matters.
+Our firm is experienced in helping renters assert their rights and navigate complex landlord-tenant matters.
 This area of law is especially complex in the Atlanta Metro and surrounding areas.

-Five questions to consider if you've been served with an eviction.
+Five questions to consider if you've been served with an eviction notice.

 If you have been served an eviction notice, you will need to consider the following: